 If the past is any indication of the blessings still on the horizon, it’s no wonder that Ivan is living in expectation.
 “I’ve tried to be obedient and do what I love to do,” he says.
 “My heart is to sing and make people happy like He has made me happy.
 It’s been a great journey; one that I never dreamed I would experience.”

 As Ivan continues to answer the call on his life, he does so with the blessing of a love that’s contagious.
 A love that reaches the far corners of the earth.
-A love that teaches us to embrace the sunshine and dance in the rain.

 Stay connected with us anywhere and anytime.